-Invisalign® clear aligners prove that effective orthodontic treatment doesn’t have to be difficult.
-These ingenious appliances have helped millions straighten their teeth and achieve better-looking smiles, and they can help you too.
+Invisalign® aligners prove that effective orthodontic treatment doesn’t have to be difficult.
+Invisalign® is the modern, discreet, and easy way to straighten your teeth and get a better-looking smile.

 Invisalign® vs. braces—what's the difference?

-There are many differences between Invisalign® and braces, we’ve listed some of the largest ones here.
-Ultimately, the decision is up to you, but the introduction of Invisalign® to the market introduced a more efficient, less painful way to straighten teeth.
+There are many differences between Invisalign® aligners and braces, we’ve listed some of the largest ones here.
+Ultimately, the decision is up to you, but the introduction of clear aligners to the market introduced a more efficient, less painful way to straighten teeth.

 - Materials.
-Invisalign® uses clear transparent aligners, while braces use wires and brackets.
+Invisalign® aligners use clear transparent plastic, while braces use wires and brackets.